Can I Change Jobs While on Workers’ Compensation in Pennsylvania?

 After 104 weeks, which is a little over two years, your employer may an Impairment Rating Evaluation to decide if your disability has improved or remained the same.
 If it is determined that you are able to work, your workers’ compensation status will be moved to a permanent partial disability.

 A permanent partial disability is when your workplace injury left you only partially disabled and you have the capacity to return to work.
-If you have to return to a light duty job, which is a job that is less demanding mentally or physically, due to your injury, your wages may be significantly lower than before.
+If you have to return to a job, which is a job that is less demanding mentally or physically, due to your injury, your wages may be significantly lower than before.
 If that is the case, permanent partial disability benefits may make up the difference in wages.
 The benefits are calculated based on the difference between your average earnings before and after the injury or illness that caused your disability.

 You may receive permanent partial disability payments for up to 500 weeks in Pennsylvania.
 However, if you quit your job that has been paying the benefits and move to a higher paying job, you will forfeit these benefits.
 A Munley Law Personal Injury Attorneys workers’ compensation lawyer will be able to guide you through the pros and cons of leaving your current job while on workers’ compensation.
 You will receive honest and fair reasons to leave or remain in your job to continue collecting benefits.